-- Do certain kinds of food make you happy, joyous of even depressed?
+- Do certain kinds of food make you happy, joyous or even depressed?

-- Do you reach out for my favorite snack when I am stressed, sad, lonely or unhappy?
+- Do you reach out to your favourite snack when stressed, sad, lonely or unhappy?

 If the answer is “YES” to more than two questions above, then its time take to preventive measures.

 5 Ways To Curb Emotional Eating